What is the law on cannabis in the UK?

 “The Home Secretary listened, and there was a consultation on the evidence-the high-profile cases of Billy Caldwell, Alfie Dingley and Sophia Gibson.
 They were genuine cases and the Government, for once, did the right thing and did it quickly.
 No, I do not think they were raising expectations.
 What has happened is that hopes have been correctly raised, because this offers a lot of hope and benefit to a lot of people, but we have now moved across to implementation and the honest reality is that it is a disaster.
 It is just not working.
 The families sitting behind me now should be getting prescriptions, going home and watching their children, hopefully-it might not work for everyone-improving day after day.
 I do not think it was wrong to raise the expectation: it is wrong not to implement it”. – Peter Carroll, Campaign Director of the group End our Pain, giving evidence to the Commons Health Select Committee, in 2019.

 “Can British Conservatives be as bold as Canadian Liberals?
 We ought to be.
 After all, we believe in market forces and the responsible exercise of freedom, regulated as necessary.
 We should prefer to provide for lawful taxes than preside over increased profits from crime.
-And we are pragmatists, who change with society and revise our opinions when the facts change” – William Hague, 2018.
+And we are pragmatists, who change with society and revise our opinions when the facts change” – Former Conservative Leader, William Hague, writing in the Daily Telegraph, 2018.